Allen County, Kansas: Historical trends

 During the years of the American Civil War the county continued to develop though at a slower rate.
 From 1860 to 1870 there was a steady increase in population from 3,082 to 7,022 residents.
 The next ten years brought a similar steady rise, from 7,022 to 11,303 residents.
 The county's largest growth period was between 1890 and 1910.
 At its peak in 1910, Allen County had 27,640 residents.
 Thereafter the county experienced a slow decline in population.
 By 2010, the population was slightly below the population in 1890 there being 13,371 residents.
 The population increase during the 1890/1910 period was likely due to the oil and gas discoveries and production near Iola.

 Government

 Presidential elections

 Allen County is a Republican stronghold.
-The last Democrat to carry this county was Lyndon B. Johnson in 1964, but Bill Clinton came within just 39 votes of carrying it in 1992.
+The last Democrat to carry this county was Lyndon B. Johnson in 1964, although Bill Clinton came within just 39 votes of carrying it in 1992.